 Each EPSCoR jurisdiction participating in a proposed project must be represented by a PI or at least one co-PI.
-The PI and co-PIs must all have disciplinary research expertise in the focus area of the research being proposed.
+The PI and co-PIs must all have research expertise relevant to the focus area of the research being proposed.